 Roses have a bad reputation as fussy, fragile plants, and while some hybris can be maddingly susceptible to insect and fungal damage, most types of roses are not at all fussy.
 Some, like shrub roses and rugosas, are actually pretty tough cookies.
-However, like any plant, they have their preferences and the better able you are to provide them, the better your roses will do.
+However, like any plant, roses have their preferences and the better able you are to provide them, the better your roses will do.
 Proper soil preparation prior to planting roses will go a long way toward improving their performance.

 Roses need a soil that drains well but holds onto moisture long enough for the roots to absorb it.
 That means that a loam soil is ideal.
-Too much clay and the roots can become waterlogged.
-On the other hand, a sandy soil will drain before the roots can get a good drink.
+Too much clay and the roots can become waterlogged, but a sandy soil will drain before the roots can get a good drink.

 Enriching the Soil

-While we can't give you specific recommendations for your particular soil, it's usually a good idea to add some phosphorous to poor soils, which helps plants develop strong roots and become well established.
+While it's impossible to make specific recommendation for your particular soil, it's usually a good idea to add some phosphorous to poor soils, which helps plants develop strong roots and quickly become well established.
 Pure phosphorous, or organic phosphorus in the form of bonemeal, is widely available.
-Mix about 1/2 to 1 cup per bush throughout the soil, before planting.
+Mix about 1/2 to 1 cup per bush throughout the soil before planting.

-Some gardeners like to add kelp or soy meal for added nitrogen, but if you have added organic matter you probably have enough for now.
+Some gardeners like to add kelp or soy meal for added nitrogen, but if you have added organic matter you probably have enough nitrogen for now.